 Have you ever given a PowerPoint presentation and noticed that something about it just seemed a little … off?
 If you’re unfamiliar with basic PowerPoint design principles, it can be difficult to create a slide show that presents your information in the best light.
 Poorly designed presentations can leave an audience feeling confused, bored, and even irritated.
-Review these tips on making your next presentation more engaging.
+Review these tips to make your next presentation more engaging.

 If your audience can both read and hear, it’s a waste of time for you to simply read your slides aloud.
 Your audience will zone out and stop listening to what you’re saying, which means they won’t hear any extra information you include.
 Instead of typing out your entire presentation, include only main ideas, keywords, and talking points in your slide show text.
 Engage your audience by sharing the details out loud.